 - Most have a smooth shape, but several ribbed varieties like Coustralee and Red Ponderosa.

-Determinate tomatoes will bloom, then set fruit at almost all at once before they decline.
+Determinate tomatoes will bloom, then set fruit almost immediately before they decline.
 The plant’s blossoms appear at the end of their shoots, stopping the growth and determining their final length.

 Meanwhile, indeterminate plants will continue growing and producing tomatoes all summer because they flower along with their vines instead of at the ends.